Author: Dr. Jean-Paul Rodrigue

 Basic telecommunications infrastructures, such as the telephone and the radio, were mass-marketed during the Fordist era.
 However, the major change was the broad diffusion of the automobile, especially from the 1950s, as it became a truly mass consumption product and when the first major highway systems, such as the American Interstate, began to be built.
 No other modes of transportation have so drastically changed lifestyles and the structure of cities, notably for developed countries.
 It created suburbanization and expanded cities to areas larger than 100 km in diameter in some instances.
 In dense and productive regions, such as the Northeast of the United States, Western Europe, and Japan, the urban system became structured and interconnected by transport networks to the point that it could be considered as one vast urban region; the Megalopolis.

-Among the significant changes in international transportation from the 1970s is the massive development of telecommunications, the globalization of trade, more efficient distribution systems through the application of logistics and the considerable development of air transportation.
+Among the significant changes in international transportation from the 1970s are the massive development of telecommunications, the globalization of trade, more efficient distribution systems through the application of logistics, and the considerable development of air transportation.

 Telecommunications enabled growing information exchanges, especially for the financial and service sectors.
 After 1970 telecommunications successfully merged with information technologies.
 As such, telecommunication also became a medium of doing business, in addition to supporting and enhancing other transportation modes.
 The information highway became a reality as fiber optic cables gradually replaced copper wires, multiplying the capacity to transmit information between computers.
 Global submarine cable networks, which have existed since the setting of telegraph networks in the 19th century, were overhauled with fiber optics to become the backbone of the global telecommunication system, particularly the internet.
 However, this growth was dwarfed by the tremendous growth in the processing power of personal computing devices, which are now fundamental components of economic and social activities across the world.
 A network of satellite communication was also created to support the growing exchanges of information, especially for television images, but remains of marginal use because of lower bandwidth.
 Out of this wireless technology emerged local cellular networks that expanded and merged to cover whole cities, countries, regions, and then continents.
 Telecommunications have reached the era of individual access, portability, and global coverage, enabling global media systems.

 Air and rail transportation experienced remarkable improvements in the late 1960s and early 1970s through massification and network developments.
 The first commercial flight of the Boeing 747 between New York and London in 1969 marked an important landmark for international transportation, mainly for passengers.
 Still, air freight became a significant economic function of air transportation in the 1980s.
 This giant plane could transport up to 400 passengers, depending on the configuration.
 It permitted a considerable reduction of airfares through economies of scale and opened intercontinental air transportation to the mass market.
 Attempts were also undertaken to establish faster than sound commercial services with the Concorde (1976; flying at 2,200 km/hr).
 However, such services proved to be unprofitable, and no new supersonic commercial planes have been built since the 1970s.
 The Concorde was finally retired in 2003 but the setting of supersonic passenger services remains a market that can be developed.
-At the regional level, the emergence of high-speed train systems provided fast and efficient inter-urban services at the regional level, notably in France (1981; speeds up to 300 km/hr) and in Japan (1964; Shinkansen; speeds up to 275 km/hr).
-Later, high-speed services were expanded in Europe.
-More recently, high-speed train systems were constructed in China, Korea, and Taiwan.
+At the regional level, the emergence of high-speed train systems provided fast and efficient inter-urban services, notably in France (1981; speeds up to 300 km/hr) and in Japan (1964; Shinkansen; speeds up to 275 km/hr).
+Later, high-speed services were expanded in Europe, and more recently, high-speed train systems were constructed in China, Korea, and Taiwan.

 The global transportation system is marked by growing infrastructure, economic and environmental constraints, leading to the search for alternatives.
 Transportation modes have a dependence on fossil fuels, and second, road transportation has assumed dominance and being increasingly congested.
 The general rise in oil prices since the 1970s induced innovations in transport modes, the reduction of energy consumption, and the search for alternative sources of energy (electric car, adding ethanol to gasoline, hybrid car, and fuel cells).
 Still, the reliance on fossil fuels continues with particularly strong growth of motorization in developing economies.

-Since the onset of the Modern Era in the 15th century, transportation played a significant role in the development of the global economy.
+Since the onset of the Modern Era in the 15th century, transportation has played a significant role in the development of the global economy.
 Like most technological innovations, transportation innovations take place in waves that reflect the cumulative development of infrastructures.
 Although each wave played out differently, developed economies such as Europe and the United States, first saw the setting of canal systems, which were then complemented by rail transport systems.
 Later, the internal combustion engine supported the development of extensive road systems.
 From the 1950s of air transport systems developed to service regional and international markets.
 With containerization, the global transportation system further evolved to support global supply chains.

 - 1.3 – The Emergence of Mechanized Transportation Systems